open-ani/mediamp/README.md

 Platforms that are not listed above are not supported yet.

+> [!NOTE]
+>
+> This is a work in progress.
+We have a working implementation for the listed platforms
+> in [Animeko,](https://github.com/open-ani/Animeko) and we are working on extracting the core media
+> player logic into this separate library.
+>
+> We are also working on porting libmpv as a more robust and feature-rich backend than VLC.

 ## Installation

 Check the latest
 version: [![Maven Central](https://img.shields.io/maven-central/v/org.openani.mediamp/mediamp-core)](https://img.shields.io/maven-central/v/org.openani.mediamp/mediamp-core)

 ### Kotlin Multiplatform

+> [!NOTE]
+>
+> This is provisional.
+We are still working on publishing the library, especially for the backend

 ```kotlin
 kotlin {